mohanrajvijayan2410/MIRA-AI-AGENT/README.md

 ```

-These structured outputs are fed back into the LangChain agent to ensure clarity, dependency management, and consistency across generated recipes.
+These structured outputs are fed back into the LangChain agent to ensure clarity, dependency management, and consistency across generated data.

 ```